Project

 Actions #3

-Updated by Stefan Neufeind almost 12 years ago
+Updated by Stefan Neufeind over 12 years ago

 I think we could add a warning in install-tool and/or db-analyser that expresses TYPO3 might still work but it's recommended to enable InnoDB.